 The NWDAF collects UE mobility information and/or packet measurement information from OAM, following the procedure captured in clause 6.2.3.2.
 The NWDAF collects redundant transmission status from SMF.

-NOTE: The NWDAF determines the AMF serving the UE, any UE, or the group of UEs as described in clause 6.2.2.1.
+NOTE: The NWDAF determines the AMF serving the UE, any UE, or the group of UEs, identified by an Internal-Group-id, as described in clause 6.2.2.1.

 This step may be skipped when e.g. the NWDAF already has the requested analytics available.